top of page

 Graduate Students

 Carl Geiger | Ph.D.
-Student
+Candidate

 Carl Geiger is a Ph.D. candidate at Cornell Sibley School of Mechanical and Aerospace Engineering.
 His research interests include spacecraft propulsion, ion plume diagnostics, and mission design.
 He received his bachelor’s degree from the University of North Carolina at Chapel Hill where he studied Mathematics and Physics.
 Before coming to Cornell, he worked in the Vibro-Acoustic Systems and Controls Lab at North Carolina State University where he worked on the detection and evaluation of composite damage.
 His current research is focused on developing diagnostics for assessing and improving electrospray propulsion systems lifetime.

 Rafid Bendimerad | Ph.D.
-Student
+Candidate

-Rafid Bendimerad is a Ph.D. student at Cornell Sibley School of Mechanical and Aerospace Engineering.
+Rafid Bendimerad is a Ph.D. candidate at Cornell Sibley School of Mechanical and Aerospace Engineering.
 His research interests include spacecraft propulsion, astronomy, and Scientific Machine Learning.
 He received his bachelor's degree from Ecole Nationale Polytechnique in Algeria, and his master's degree from Ecole Polytechnique (l'X) in France, where he majored in Mechanical Engineering.
 His current research is about molecular dynamics simulations of ionic liquids used in electrospray propulsion.
 (LinkedIn, Google Scholar).

 Abu Taqui Md Tahsin | Ph.D.
-Student
+Candidate

-Abu Taqui Md Tahsin is a Ph.D. student at Cornell Sibley School of Mechanical and Aerospace Engineering.
+Abu Taqui Md Tahsin is a Ph.D. candidate at Cornell Sibley School of Mechanical and Aerospace Engineering.
 His research interests include Spacecraft Propulsion, Molecular Dynamics, and Astrodynamics.
 He received his bachelor's degree in Mechanical Engineering from Bangladesh University of Engineering and Technology, in Bangladesh.
 His current research is focused on the Molecular Dynamics simulations of inter-propellant interactions in the electrospray plume.
 (LinkedIn, ResearchGate, Google Scholar)

 Kaylin Borders | Ph.D.
 Student